Views 581

 Creating Double-Sided Napkins

-Adding a twist to your table setting, double-sided napkins offer versatility and style, and you can make them yourself using two coordinating fabrics.
-They're perfect for changing up the look of your table with just a flip.
+For a twist on a typical table setting, double-sided napkins provide versatility and flair, and you can sew them up in no time using two coordinating fabrics.
+They’re ideal for mixing up table linens with nothing more than a flip.

 Quick and Easy Napkin Patterns

-While creating double-sided napkins adds a unique flair to your table setting, you can also whip up quick and easy napkin patterns that aren't only stylish but also environment-friendly.
+Making double-sided napkins adds a special touch to your table setting, but you can also sew some super simple and quick napkin designs that are not only fashionable, but also eco-friendl.

-With basic sewing skills, you can craft a fabric napkin from quilting cotton or linen.
-It's easy to press and fold the fabric's edges to achieve neat hems and professional-looking mitered corners.
-You can even experiment with sizes, ranging from the standard 16×16 to larger dinner sizes.
+Using little more than basic sewing skills, you can sew a fabric napkin from quilting cotton or linen.
+It is so easy to press and fold the edges of your fabric for nice, clean hems and professional-looking mitered corners.
+You can even play around with size, swapping in standard 16x16s or large, dinner-sized ones.

 Caring for Your Fabric Napkins

-To maintain the print and color, wash them in hot water without bleach.
-I'd suggest avoiding fabric softener during the wash as it can hinder their absorbency.
+To keep the print and color, machine-wash in hot water without bleach.
+I’d recommend skipping the fabric softener in the wash because it can reduce their absorbency.

 Frequently Asked Questions